32nd Annual Meeting of the Decision Sciences Institute

 Danny J. Johnson and Urban Wemmerl6v

 Johnson, Danny J. and Wemmerl6v, Urban, "Improving Manufacturing Performance: Conditions Favoring the Use of Cellular Manufacturing" (2001).
-Supply Chain and Information Management Conference Papers, Posters and Proceedings.
+Supply Chain Management Conference Papers, Posters and Proceedings.
 5.